oxfordmmm/catdocs/docs/source/overview.rst

 Log in
 ------

-The user selects which SP3 cloud instance to use and logs in.
+User selects which SP3 cloud instance to use and logs in.

+About login and register, see :ref:`user-guide`.

 Fetch Data
 ----------